-F = Forecast.
+Note: from 2021 consolidated accounts; F = Forecast.
 Source: City of Zagreb, Moody's Investors Service

-The majority of Zagreb's debt is consisted of bank loans with domestic financial institutions that represent 45% of total direct debt, an additional 18.5% made up of commodity loans and 19% comprises unconventional debt instruments such as factoring deals.
+As of 2020, the majority of Zagreb's debt is consisted of bank loans with domestic financial institutions that represent 45% of total direct debt, an additional 18.5% made up of commodity loans and 19% comprises unconventional debt instruments such as factoring deals.
 The remainder of 17.5% of total direct debt is represented by interest free loans provided by the Ministry of Finance.

-The debt service related to Zagreb's direct debt increased to 9.8% of total revenue in 2020 from 8% a year before and will remain between 10% and 11% in 2021-22.
-Moody's considers these obligations as manageable given the city's healthy operating margins.
+The debt service related to Zagreb's direct debt was 8% of total revenue in 2021 from 10% a year before and will remain around that level over 2022-23.
+We consider these obligations as manageable given the city's strong operating margins.

-High indirect exposure from city-owned companies
+High indirect exposure to city-owned companies

-When accounting for indirect debt, the city's net direct and indirect debt (NDID) mounted high 110% of operating revenue in 2020 before gradually declining to 101% at year-end 2021 and a further fall to 88% is expected in 2022.
+When accounting for indirect debt, the city's net direct and indirect debt (NDID) was 66% of operating revenue in 2021, expected to decline in line with declining direct debt projections.

 Zagreb's indirect exposure is represented by either city-guaranteed or unsecured debt of Zagrebacki Holding as well as the outstanding debt of the city transportation company ZET, both considered to be non-self supporting companies.
 The major businesses operated by the holding company and ZET are extremely important for the city and require its ongoing support, either in the form of operating or capital subsidies.
 Payments to these companies are among the main drivers of Zagreb's spending, accounting for about 15% of its budget.